Configuration Data

 Duration: 12 months

-Team: Product Manager, Stakeholders, Architects
+Team: Product Manager, Stakeholders, Architects, QAD Founder

 Basics